113ll3/Ibmclouddocscli/idt/commands.md

 * Optional.
 Use this parameter to override or append to defined trigger properties.
 For example,`'{"pipeline-debug":"true"}'`.
 * Usage: `ibmcloud dev tekton-trigger pipePIPELINE_IDlineID --trigger-name triggerName --trigger-properties propertiesJSON`

+#### `secure-trigger-properties` (optional)
+{: #tekton-secure-trigger-properties}

+* Optional.
+Use this parameter to override or append to defined trigger properties whose values should be concealed behind dots or asterisks in later outputs.
+For example, `'{"deployer-api-key":"s0mEThING_v3Ry_s3CReT"}'`
+* Usage: `ibmcloud dev tekton-trigger pipePIPELINE_IDlineID --trigger-name triggerName --secure-trigger-properties securePropertiesJSON`

 #### `trigger-header` (optional)
 {: #tekton-trigger-header}